 When it comes to product recalls, the food and beverage industry takes the cake.
-While retail giants like Sainsbury, Tesco, Morrison, and Waitrose, dominated the headlines earlier this year, as they recalled multiple food products, owing to various health and safety risks, the trend seems to be continuing with players like Asda and Lidl joining the list.
-In November this year, Asda recalled its Buttery Spread due to fear it may contain pieces of clear hard plastic, whereas Lidl withdrew its popular Italiamo Italian style Chicken Thighs due to a distributor’s labeling error.
+Multinational FNB corporations should cast an eye on recalls outside of North America amd cast their eyes to Britain.
+While retail giants like Sainsbury, Tesco, Morrison, and Waitrose, dominated the headlines earlier this year in the UK, as they recalled multiple food products, owing to various health and safety risks, the trend seems to be continuing with players like Asda and Lidl joining the list.
+In November this year, Asda recalled its Buttery Spread due to fear it may contain pieces of clear hard plastic, whereas Lidl withdrew its popular Italiano Italian style Chicken Thighs due to a distributor’s labeling error.

 The inordinate number of recalls occurring across the industry per year goes on to show that, irrespective of the size, stature, and status of the food manufacturer/ retailer, product recalls can happen to anyone.
 However, the thing about product recalls is, they are avoidable.

 Here’s what food manufacturers and retailers can learn from the recent product recall scares to avoid similar episodes from happening in future.

 Earlier this year, 45 different products were withdrawn on safety grounds by Sainsbury’s, Morrisons and Waitrose, after their supplier distributed a batch of contaminated potatoes.
 The episode highlights the need for overall traceability, throughout the supply chain.
 With food supplies coming in from various suppliers and going into one common bin, especially in the case of large enterprises, it is paramount that the food manufacturers and distributors know the source and credibility of each supplier, and are able to identify and trace which ingredient or product came from which supplier and when.